mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

              data: {
                failCommands: ["isMaster"],
                blockConnection: true,
-               blockTimeMS: 250,
+               blockTimeMS: 500,
+               appName: "streamingRttTest",
              },
          });

     #.
 Wait for the server's RTT to exceed 250ms.
+Eventually the average RTT
+       should also exceed 500ms but we use 250ms to speed up the test.

     #.
 Disable the failpoint::